melezhik/swat/README.md

 ## Swat Project

 Swat project is a bunch of a related swat stories kept under a single directory.
 This directory is called _project root directory_.
-The project root directory name does not that matter, swat just looks up swat story files into it and then "execute" them.
+The project root directory name could be any, swat just searches for swat story files in it and then "execute" found stories.
 See [swat runner workflow](#swat-runner-workflow) section for full explanation of this process.

 This is an example swat project layout: